 Our Nominating and Corporate Governance Committee is responsible for reviewing, evaluating, and nominating individuals for election to our Board.
-The committee's responsibility for identifying and recommending persons to join the Board follows a principle that composition of the Board should reflect a diversity of thought, backgrounds, skills, experiences, and expertise that are appropriate to our current and future state of affairs.
+The committee's responsibility for identifying and recommending persons to join the Board follows the principle that the composition of the Board should reflect a diversity of thought, backgrounds, skills, experiences, and expertise that are appropriate to our current and future state of affairs.